ArakelTheDragon/Library_Other/Differentiator/readme.md

 🛠️ 5.
 Practical Notes

 - Add a series resistor to limit current
-- Add a parallel resistor to stabilize noise
+- Add a parallel resistor to reduce high‑frequency noise
-- Use low‑leakage capacitors for accuracy
+- Use low‑leakage capacitors for long time constants
-- For digital triggering, follow with a Schmitt trigger
+- For digital logic, follow with a Schmitt trigger
 - For timing, follow with a 555 monostable

 ---